What is Inflation in Economics?

 - Built-in inflation reflects events in the past, and so might be seen as hangover inflation.

-Also Read: Difference Between Micro and Macro Economics
+Also Read: Micro vs Macro Economics

 Characteristics of Inflation in Economics